tezos-commons/baseDAO/lorentz/README.md

 This version of the contract has been deprecated and is no longer maintained.

-You are adviced to use the [main Ligo](../) version instead, as this is otudated and may potentially be not secure.
+You are adviced to use the [main Ligo](../) version instead, as this is outdated and may potentially be not secure.

 # BaseDAO